BA, Princeton University, 1981

 PhD, Harvard University, 1993

-Kathryn Burns works on colonial Latin America, especially the history of mestizaje, property, and literacy in the colonial Andes.
+Kathryn Burns began phased retirement in July 2019.
+She works on colonial Latin America, especially the history of mestizaje, property, and literacy in the colonial Andes.
 Her first book examined nuns, production, and reproduction in Cuzco.
 Her second traces the practices of the Spanish American escribanos who shaped notarial truth and generated vast colonial archives.

 Some Notable Publications